 One of the things we at PlaylistSupply pride ourselves on is our vetting process.
-Spotify removes any songs that are added to playlists with fake followers, so we are very careful to make sure our artists are never at risk.
+Spotify removes any songs added to playlists with fake followers, so we are cautious about ensuring our artists are never at risk.

-Playlist Map does not assist with this, making it a risky choice for musicians, record label owners, and artist managers who work very hard to make sure their music gets heard.
+Playlist Map does not assist with this, making it a risky choice for musicians, record label owners, and artist managers who work very hard to ensure their music gets heard.

 Playlist Supply provides artists with a dedicated Playlist Directory, which you can read about here, where Spotify playlists can be saved, organized, and monitored for changes in analytics.
-PlaylistSupply’s user playlist directory allows you to update your playlist selection and see changes in all of its data points such as playlist followers and popularity.
+PlaylistSupply’s user playlist directory allows you to update your playlist selection and see changes in its data points, such as playlist followers and popularity.

 PlaylistSupply has a huge amount of pre-built playlist search patterns within its playlist research algorithm that separates it from PlaylistMap in search capacity.
 When running a search on PlaylistMap, musicians will only find a very small fraction of the playlist curator and playlist owner contacts that they will find on PlaylistSupply.